Qiskit/documentation/README.md

 ## Spellcheck

 We use [cSpell](https://cspell.org) to check for spelling.
-To check locally:
+The `lint` job in CI will fail if there are spelling issues.

+There are two ways to check spelling locally, rather than needing CI.

+1.

 ```bash
 ❯ npm run spellcheck
 ```

-> There is also a VSCode extension [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) that can be installed to have misspelled words highlighted without the need to run any commands.
+2. Use the VSCode extension [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).

 ### Fixing false positives